 Does playing an educational game make the learning more fun?

-- Platforms: Nintendo DS
+- Platform: Nintendo DS

-- Subjects: Science: animals, ecosystems, life cycle
+- Subjects: Science: animals, ecosystems and the environment, life cycle

 - Skills: Thinking & Reasoning: applying information, collecting data, solving puzzles

-- Available online?
-Not available online
+- Available online?: Not available online

-- Developer: Scholastic
+- Publisher: Scholastic